flosch/pongo2/README.md

 # Documentation

-For a documentation on how the templating language works you can [head over to the Django documentation](https://docs.djangoproject.com/en/dev/topics/templates/). pongo2 aims to be compatible with it.
+For a documentation on how the templating language works you can [head over to the Django documentation](https://docs.djangoproject.com/en/dev/topics/templates/) ([cached v1.7 docs here](https://web.archive.org/web/20171025050612/https://docs.djangoproject.com/en/1.7/ref/)). pongo2 aims to be compatible with it.

 You can access pongo2's API documentation on [godoc](https://godoc.org/github.com/flosch/pongo2).